 Dog-Friendly Pubs in Yorkshire That Actually Mean It

 Yorkshire is big.
-Big enough that "dog-friendly pubs in Yorkshire" could mean anything from a Dales stone inn with a fire lit before noon and treats behind the bar, to a harbourside pub in Whitby where the staff produce a bowl of water and biscuits before you've taken your coat off.
+Big enough that "dog-friendly pubs Yorkshire-wide" could mean anything from a Dales stone inn with a fire lit before noon and treats behind the bar, to a harbourside pub in Whitby where the staff produce a bowl of water and biscuits before you've taken your coat off.
 The region covers more ground than most people realise, split into landscapes that are genuinely distinct from each other, and the pub culture differs accordingly.
 These are the ones worth knowing about, arranged by where you're likely to be.

 The Yorkshire Dales